MobilePayDev/MobilePay-Subscriptions/docs/api_principles.md

 ## <a name="apichange"></a>  API Change

-When we make backwards-incompatible changes to the API, we release new, dated versions.
-If you’re running an older version of the API, upgrade to the latest version to take advantage of new functionality or to streamline responses so the API is faster for you.

  - We will notify Merchants of breaking API changes.
 You can sign up to receive emails of API changes, as well as other MobilePay Subscriptions news on our Developer Portal [here](https://developer.mobilepay.dk/news/all)
  - Release Notes are publicly available  [here](https://mobilepaydev.github.io/MobilePay-Subscriptions/release_notes) and sorted by date, so you can easily see the newest updates.